goncalo-oliveira/jwks/README.md

 jwks init
 ```

-This command creates a new JWKS with a signing key pair.
+This command creates a new JWKS store.
 By default, it creates the JWKS in a `.jwks` folder within the user's home directory.
 To indicate an explicit path (e.g., project-specific), use it as an argument:

 ```bash
 jwks init .